How does your perfect wedding day look? Do you imagine the gathering of loved ones from far and wide to celebrate you as a couple?

 Yosemite has no shortage of dramatic wedding photography locations, like Tunnel View.
 Photo: Patrick Pike

 There may be many beautiful natural places to get married in, but Yosemite outshines all of these.
-This is one of the most iconic and best-loved national parks for a reason and as a World Heritage Site, its scope and beauty are quite literally world-class.
+This is one of the most iconic and best-loved national parks for a reason and as a World Heritage Site, its scope and beauty are literally world-class.

 Yosemite hosts wedding celebrations of all sizes and budgets, from simple to extravagant.